Huitzi-Solutions/micasa-documentation/docs/guide/MCRCEverydayProcesses/howToCreate/aNewContact.md

 You can set page information in Markdown’s Frontmatter.

-- The author is set to Ms.Hope.
+- The author is set to Huitzi Solutions.

 - The writing time should be January 1, 2020